slinderman/stats305b/_sources/index.md

   - Released Wed, Feb 28, 2024
   - Due Fri, Mar 15, 2024 at 11:59pm
 -->

+### Late Policy
+We will allow 5 late days to be used as needed throughout the quarter.

 ## Exams
 - **Midterm Exam**: In class on TBD